charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week7_report.md

 2. **Custom Attention Module**: Replace the default attention with a mechanism that only processes a subset of tokens, with learnable parameters dictating which tokens matter most.
 3. **Loss Computation**: Compute logits from both models on the same input batch, then apply KL-divergence.
 4. **Parameter Updates**: Use standard optimization (e.g., AdamW) to train the new attention module while freezing or partially freezing other layers.

-Native Sparse Attention
-1. Implement hierarchical attention with compressed tokens, selective attention, and sliding window with a GPT2 model
-2. Build reference model of GPT2 with plain vanilla attention
-3. Compare KL divergence and output of generated text

 ### Measure of Success